S1rDev10us/s1rdev10us.github.io/src/content/posts/blog/website-release.md

 ### My plans for this website

 Since I was fairly young, I have really enjoyed video games.
-This isn't especially uncommon but that mixed with my passion for coding has for quite a long time made me decide that I want to go into games development.
+This isn't especially uncommon but that, mixed with my passion for coding, has for quite a long time made me decide that I want to go into games development.

 In preparation for this I decided to make a website for my game development.
 This took me quite a while but I knew that I needed a central hub for my devlogs and my social media.